anto18671/astraltech/README.md

 ### Balanced Gameplay

-While AstralTech implants offer powerful enhancements, they are designed to integrate into the RimWorld experience without breaking game balance:
+While Astraltech implants offer powerful enhancements, they are designed to integrate into the RimWorld experience without breaking game balance:

 - Expensive to produce, requiring advanced materials and components
 - Surgical procedures to install implants carry risks

 ### Lore-Friendly Integration

-AstralTech comes with a rich backstory that fits seamlessly into the RimWorld universe:
+Astraltech comes with a rich backstory that fits seamlessly into the RimWorld universe:

 - Mysterious origin from an advanced faction beyond known space
 - Hints at greater technological marvels yet to be discovered